davidpcahill/ouroboros/README.md

 - `Anthropic`: Set your Claude API key
 - `Google`: Set your Google API key and Custom Search Engine ID for the Google search feature
 - `Docker`: Configure resource limits for Docker containers
-- `Search`: Set the maximum number of results returned by the search function
+- `Search`: Set the maximum number of results returned by the experiment knowledge search function
 - `Scheduling`: Set the interval between experiment cycles
 - `Experiment`: Configure the maximum number of actions and time limit for each experiment